East Greenbush Community Library: Building Construction

 By 1995, it had become evident that the library needed more space, and the long process of building the library’s present site began.
 The architectural firm of Lepera and Ward designed a 2.45 million dollar project with 20,000 square feet of space on 10 acres.
 Ground-breaking ceremonies were held on June 6, 2000, and the new library celebrated its grand opening on March 4, 2001.

 The library’s design includes high ceilings, exposed trusses, and towering windows, creating a bright and inviting space.
 The separate Youth Services area is where children can play, read, use computers, and find books, music, videos and games.
 Recently, another room was designated as a space for an active teen and “tween” population.

 Special collections

 Special collections include Local History, Literacy, Education and Career Guidance and Parenting.
-Some of the services offered by the library include: downloadable e-books and audiobooks, movie and video game rental, children’s programming, free introductory computer instruction, defensive driving classes, storytelling, musical/stage productions, free movie showings for both children and adults, museum passes, public scanner/copier and fax, public computers and Wi-Fi, tax forms, inter-library loan, Books with Wheels, and outreach to special populations.
+Some of the services offered by the library include: downloadable e-books and audiobooks, movie and video game lending, children’s programming, free introductory computer instruction, defensive driving classes, storytelling, musical/stage productions, free movie showings for both children and adults, museum passes, public scanner/copier and fax, public computers and Wi-Fi, tax forms, inter-library loan, Books by Mail, and outreach to special populations.